Procedural Generation of Articulated Simulation-Ready Assets: INTRODUCTION

-Infinigen-Sim builds on 3D-graphics and procedural generation tools from Blender \cite{blender} and Infinigen Indoors \cite{infinigen2024indoors}, but adds tools and generators designed for articulated object generation.
-Specifically, we augment Blender's Geometry-Nodes system with new modules (known as \textit{node-groups}) which implement hinged and sliding joints for procedural assets and ensure that these joints are represented in a unified format for use by downstream tools.
+Infinigen-Articulated builds on 3D-graphics and procedural generation tools from Blender \cite{blender} and Infinigen Indoors \cite{infinigen2024indoors} by adding tools and generators designed for articulated object generation.
+Specifically, we augment Blender's Geometry Nodes system with new modules (known as \textit{node-groups}) which implement hinged and sliding joints for procedural assets.
+These node-groups ensure that joints are represented in a unified format for use by downstream tools.
 We provide export code which converts assets created using these tools into high quality assets for simulation in popular formats such as URDF, USD, and MJCF.

-Experiments show that objects created using procedural generators created with Infinigen-Sim are useful for tasks in both vision and robot learning.
-Specifically, we used Infinigen-Sim to create articulated procedural generators for 5 object categories, namely: doors, toasters, fridges, dishwashers and lamps (shown in Fig. \ref{fig:asset_examples}).
-We use these to generate datasets for movable part segmentation and achieve better generalization for more detailed articulated parts.
-We also train both RL and imitation learning policies on simulation data and show improved generalization to unseen object instances and demonstrated successful sim-to-real transfer through real-world experiments on a Franka Panda robot arm.
+Experiments show that objects from procedural generators created with Infinigen-Articulated improve upon baselines in multiple settings for vision and robot learning.
+We use Infinigen-Articulated to create articulated procedural generators for 18 object categories.
+We hope Infinigen-Articulated will provide an ever-growing library of open-source articulated object generators as to enable more robust robot learning across many tasks using articulated objects.

-We hope Infinigen-Sim will complement existing articulated assets by providing dense high-quality coverage for specific object classes, and we hope this library of pre-implemented object generators will grow through open-source engagement with the community.